 The disposal of fallen leaves should be made an environmental crime.
 Trees drop their leaves to protect and feed their roots, and all the microbes that aid and abet them.
 Those decaying leaves also protect and feed bulbs, shrubs and other overwintering plants.
 Ever notice how snow melts around leaves and fallen branches first?
 That is because they also produce warmth as they decompose, warming the soil to keep the microbes alive.

-To remove fallen leaves is to take away the tree’s food, nutrition, its disease and pest control and ultimately its health.
+To remove fallen leaves is to take away the tree’s food, nutrition, its disease and pest control by pest control san diego and ultimately its health.
 It would be as if you had stored up a cabin for the winter with healthy food and supplies, and someone came and took most of your supplies except junk food, took your blankets, your firewood and your vitamins and medicines.
 You’d probably survive until Spring, but you wouldn’t be very healthy, and you’d stay in a hospital and be treated with drugs to combat the illnesses and injuries you accumulated.
 Your health would be greatly weakened.

 This is what leaf removal does for trees.
 People rake up the leaves in the Fall, then in the Spring buy fertilizer (usually chemical thanks to persuasive advertising), insecticides, foliar sprays and other junk that they don’t need, take time and effort and mess to apply, are often a human health hazard if inhaled or touched, and are expensive.
 None of this is necessary, if people would only do less work and stop interfering.
 If they would leave the leaves, plant companion plants around the trees along with natives, everyone would be healthier.